Hi Prateek. Congratulations on converting IIM Lucknow.

 But at IIM I, it was pretty much like a stress interview.
 From the very beginning of the interview, like from the moment I entered the room the panelists were trying to pull me down and intimidate me.
 I’ll give a small example.
 So when I entered the room I went and wished the panelists, but for about 15-20 seconds I wasn’t asked to sit down, so I was kept standing.
 Eventually the other panelist, who wasn’t asking questions at that time asked me to sit.
 So a couple of incidents like this happened where they tried to confuse me and put me under pressure.

-Would you like to share with us as to how iQuanta helped you in your preparation?
+Would you like to share with us how iQuanta helped you in your preparation?

 Do you have any suggestions or feedback for iQuanta, so that they can improve further?